runcraft-bitcoin/run-sdk/README.md

 ## Versions and migrations

+### version 0.6.43b

+- upgrade most of dependencies
+- upgrade to chai 5.1.2 by using a wrapper (chai went full esm after v5)
+- upgrade to node v20

 ### version 0.6.42

 - removes support for Run Connect API which was configured as default and got deprecated.
 It was replaced with the whatsonchain API as default, be aware that they have rate limits.